jonmagic/arca/README.md

 The Arca library has two main components, the collector and the reporter.
 Include the collector module in ActiveRecord::Base before your models are loaded.

+At GitHub, we test callbacks by whitelist existing callbacks, and adding a lint test to ensure new callbacks are not added without review.
+The [examples](examples) folder is a good starting point.

 ## Requirements

 ![travis-ci build status](https://travis-ci.org/jonmagic/arca.svg)